Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 Updating the NCCO that returns from your `answer_url` changes the call functionality and allows you to add rich capabilities to your contact center application.

 The backend demo application already set the `answer_url` endpoint for you.
-To update the NCCO content and functionality it enables, navigate to  **App Settings** on the top menu, and click **Edit NCCO**.
+To update the NCCO content and functionality it enables, navigate to  **App Settings** on the top menu.
+You will find buttons that have sample NCCOs, as well as a button to provide a custom one.

 ### 3.1.
 Receive a Phone Call

 For the primary use case, when a caller calls your contact center application, connect the call to the agent `Jane`, which will receive the call in-app.

-Edit the NCCO as such:
+Clicking the `Inbound Call` button will result an NCCO as such:

 ```json
 [